Skip to content Back to Top

 3. No less than 45 days before your date of need, submit Form ETA 9142A with appendices via FLAG.
 CNPC will issue notices to the employer via FLAG.

-4. After acceptance by CNPC, submit a recruitment report, proof of housing inspection, and proof of workers' compensation coverage via FLAG by 30 days before your date of need.
+4. After acceptance by CNPC, follow instructions in your Notice of Acceptance which could include submitting a recruitment report, proof of housing inspection, and proof of workers' compensation coverage via FLAG by 30 days before your date of need.

 COVID-19 Health & Safety Resources for Migrant Seasonal Farmworkers and Agricultural Employers